The state leading the way in removing Confederate monuments? Texas

 "As a consequence of the national reflection that began in Charleston, the myths and revisionist history surrounding the Confederacy may be losing their grip in the South," the SPLC said in the report.
 "Yet, for the most part, the symbols remain."

-Texas has the second highest number of confederate monuments of any states in the nation still left standing at 209.
-Only Virginia beats that number with 242 remaining monuments.
+Texas has the second-highest number of Confederate monuments of any states in the nation still left standing at 209.
+Only Virginia beats that number, with 242 remaining.

 The SPLC report found that 1,728 Confederate memorials and symbols remain in the United States, many protected by state law.
 The study notes that there are: